pgroene/vsts-variable-tasks/README.md

 # Description

 Have you ever wanted to next Variables?
-Unfortunately, that's not possible with teh standard Variables screen.
+Unfortunately, that's not possible with the standard Variables screen.

 But now you can!